By Steven Daun, National Chief Pilot

 The most exciting and intriguing part of Instrument flying is that you can take off from a 25’ wide by 2,000’ long runway, enter the clouds and fly for several hours and hundreds of miles without seeing anything down below.
 After shooting the approach, you break out of the clouds a few hundred feet above another runway that is 25’ wide by 2,000’ long.
 The best part is that you did it on your own, you did it safely and you are now part of a very small exclusive club of pilots who can do the same.
 So, what are you waiting for?

-American Flyers has trained more Instrument Pilots in the last 80 years than any other school.
+American Flyers has trained more Instrument Pilots in the last over 80 Years than any other school.
 With the right program, right instructors and the right equipment, you will and should enjoy your Instrument training experience.
 If you still aren’t convinced, trying a mini instrument transition course is always an option.
 We call it the “CIP” course.
 This course takes you through the basic fundamentals of instruments flying on the ground, in the sim and then on the airplane.